-This information was collected from the Washoe County SANE on July 20, 2018, and Winnemucca Domestic Violence Services on October 25, 2018.
+This information was collected from the Washoe County SANE on July 20, 2024,

 If the Humboldt County Sheriff's Office gets a case, rape kits are sent to the Washoe County Crime Lab for testing and returned to the Humboldt County Sheriff's Office and kept until the case is closed.

-This information was collected from the Humboldt County Sheriff's Office on August 2, 2018.

 If the Winnemucca Police Department gets a case, rape kits are picked up from the Child Advocacy Center by an officer or detective.
 They will then drop it off at the Washoe County Crime lab for analysis.
 The kit is returned to the Winnemucca Police Department for use as evidence.